 A copy of the updated/ renewed lease and an updated electric or water bill for the same address must be provided to school office personnel prior to its expiration date.

 Our household situation has changed.
 One parent has moved outside the district, and one still resides in HPISD.
 How will that impact my children’s enrollment?

-As long as the parent who resides in the district retains some level of conservatorship, the child may remain in school in the district.
+If the parents are divorced and the parent who resides in the district retains some level of conservatorship, the child may remain in school in the district.
 There is no restriction as to where the child must reside in this situation.
 [See FD(LEGAL).]

 This is our last child in HPISD and we’re thinking of moving out of the district during his/her senior year.
 We’ve heard that a senior is only required to start the school year as a resident.
 When can we move without jeopardizing our senior graduating from HPHS?

-Seniors who attended HPHS during the full previous school year and who move after the first six weeks’ grading period of the senior year may complete the school year during which the move occurred.
+Seniors who attended HPHS during the full previous school year and who move after the first nine weeks’ grading period of the senior year may complete the school year during which the move occurred.
 [See also Board policy FDA(LOCAL) and FDA(REGULATION).]

 We’re thinking of moving out of the district and have students who are younger than seniors.
 How will our move impact them?

 Any student who moves out of the district is permitted to complete the grading period during which the move occurred.
 This applies to all students in all grades - unless they qualify for the senior exception described in the question above.
 [See FDA(LOCAL).]